basilfx/lpc_checksum/README.md

 # lpc_checksum v1.0
 Python script to calculate LPC firmware checksums, based on the C version by Roel Verdult.
 Can be used as a stand alone application, or as a Python module to integrate directly in a build environment (e.g. SCons).
+It does not require to be compiled.

 ## Requirements
 * Python 2.7